How much do Slade and The Pogues make at Christmas?

 - East 17 - (Tony Mortimer) - Stay Another Day: £97,000

-In fact, according to the Daily Mail’s round up of festive earners in 2015, by the end of the season, Holder must be tickled pink as his holiday tune earns him more money than any other Christmas song, racking up an estimated £500,000 in royalties each year!
+By the end of the Christmas season, Holder must be tickled pink as his holiday tune earns him more money than any other Christmas song, racking up an estimated £500,000 in royalties each year... although the figure is rumoured to be closer to £1 million these days.

 And The Pogues are no doubt having a very Merry Christmas indeed, with their Fairytale Of New York hit raising £400,000, closely followed by Mariah Carey, who gets an estimated £376,000 for All I Want Is Christmas Is You.